Wednesday, September 27, 2023

 2. Combustible Dust

 Dust is a common byproduct of industrial work, and this combustible dust is a major cause of fire in woodworking, chemical manufacturing, metalworking, pharmaceuticals, and almost every other industry.
 Combustible dust is highly flammable and usually results in two fires: an initial blaze and an explosion.
 They are airborne and can easily form dust clouds that may explode.
-Though it is not possible to eliminate dust, it is necessary to check that it doesn’t accumulate to a dangerous level.
+Though it is impossible to eliminate dust, it is necessary to check that it doesn’t accumulate to a dangerous level.
 For this, make sure to follow a regular housekeeping routine.

 3. Hot work